wangxlab/IndepthPathway/README.md

 ## D.	How to run IndepthPathway for pathway enrichment analysis
 # Example codes for IndepthPathway are available at IndepthPathwayExampleCode.R

-â€¢	Check the molecule concept dataset, preCalmatrix, and compare.list we compiled. â€¢ Check the example gct and cls data
+Check the molecule concept dataset, preCalmatrix, and compare.list we compiled.
+Check the example gct and cls data

 ```
 setwd("your working directory")
 data(feature.list)